wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 {% if showCommentary %}
 ::: details Commentary
 Jesus clearly delineates the mutually exclusive nature of the levels of the mind and the body, and cautions his students against confusing them.
 Such confusion… is what is responsible for sickness.
-And it is the miracle that heals by redirecting the Son’s attention to the proper level — the mind instead of the body — wherein is found both the problem and the answer.
+And it is the miracle that heals by redirecting the Son’s attention to the proper level — the mind instead of the body — whereïn is found both the problem and the answer.
 Here are the relevant level-confusion passages (also principles [17](#17), [23](#23), [30](#30)) that highlights the dimension of the miracle or healing (the mind) and sickness (the body) (Wapnick, A.A.C., p.230–231)
 :::
 {% endif %}